opendcs/opendcs/docs/source/lrgs-userguide.rst

    DAPS DCS Automated Processing System – This is a large computer system operated by NESDIS in Wallops, VA.
-A primary function is to receive data from all platforms and rebroadcast via DOMSAT and an NMC X.25 link.
+A primary function is to receive data from all platforms and rebroadcast via HRIT.
    NESDIS has plans to renovate DAPS in the near future.